 Understanding the life cycle of beneficial insects can encourage good planting habits.
-All the three categories of beneficial insect but in particular, the pollinators, are attracted by a range of different blooms.
+All the three categories of beneficial insects but in particular, the pollinators, are attracted by a range of different blooms.
 Planting specifically to encourage good insects involves a variety of plants sometimes known as ‘insectary plants’.

 Rocky Mountain Penstemon (Penstemon strictus), a native perennial insectary plant belonging to the Plantaginaceae family, has showy violet-blue flowers on tall stems that blooms in June.
 These flowers attract hoverflies, ladybugs and bees in addition to hummingbirds.